Kalanchoe daigremontiana ‘Pink Butterfly’

 Scientific Name

-Kalanchoe delagoensis x daigremontiana ‘Pink Butterfly’ (Delagoe's plant crossed with plant from Daigre Mountain where the parts that fall grow, cultivar: pink butterfly)
+Kalanchoe delagoensis x daigremontiana ‘Pink Butterfly’ (Delagoe's plant crossed with Daigremont's plant where the parts that fall grow, cultivar: pink butterfly)

 This plant is a hybrid between K. delagoensis and K. daigremontianum.
 Both used to be known as part of the Bryophyllum genus before they were recognised as part of the Kalanchoe genus.